YStrauch/swagger-object-validator/README.md

   // suppresses the console warning when uniqueItems was disabled due to disableUniqueItemsOver, defaults to false suppressUniqueItemsWarning?: boolean;

-  // allow fetching of HTTP and HTTPS resources, both default to true disallowHttp?: boolean;
+  // disallow fetching of HTTP and HTTPS resources, both default to false disallowHttp?: boolean;
   disallowHttps?: boolean;